 Mobile Power

-Payments are made either in cash or using mobile money, making the service inclusive to those without mobile money or areas with no phone signal.
+Payments are made either in cash or using Mobile Money, making the service inclusive to those without Mobile Money or areas with no phone signal.
 Additionally, the product requires no consumer debt or long-term commitment, unlike many alternative energy access solutions.

 Mobile Power is now scaling its e-mobility and generator replacement platform.
-The platform is based on the company’s existing technology, manufacturing and operational experience, and provides battery rental for motorbikes, tuk-tuks, agricultural tricycles and other commercial applications.
+The MOPOMax is based on the company’s existing technology, manufacturing and operational experience, and provides battery rental for motorbikes, tuk-tuks, agricultural tricycles and other commercial applications.

 Prior to the Series A funding round, Mobile Power had raised equity from early-stage investors, and further capital in the form of innovation grants and loans.